tribixbite/awesome/README.md

 *   [bitcoinjs/bip39](https://github.com/bitcoinjs/bip39) - JavaScript implementation of Bitcoin BIP39: Mnemonic code for generating deterministic keys
 *   [jonbloom/stonkbot](https://github.com/jonbloom/stonkbot) -
 *   [tylerburleigh/nike-buy-bot](https://github.com/tylerburleigh/nike-buy-bot) - A bot using Node.js / puppeteer that buys a Nike shoe when it drops
-*   [dkkocab/WebSiteBot\_PS5](https://github.com/dkkocab/WebSiteBot_PS5) - This is a bot that will buy a PS5 through Walmart.
-It's written in python and uses selenium to interact with web pages. *WORK IN PROGRESS*

 ## TypeScript